yashuawu/Virtual-Human/README.md

 he can talk, tell one or two jokes, play music.   he knows what he talks.

-he is really grow up from time to time.  he reads and he learns. he asks and he difines. he want to know the game.
+he is really growing up from time to time.  he reads and he learns. he asks and he difines. he wants to know the game.